Model selection applied to reconstructions of the Dark Energy: Results

 By applying the principal component analysis to remove the noisiest modes (enough to preserve $95\%$ of the variance) of the reconstructions, we see that the biggest changes happened mainly at $z>2.0$.
 An example of this can be seen in Fig. \ref{fig:pca_rho_nodal6}, where we used the reconstruction with 20 bins for the energy density and the EoS.
-Since the only information here is coming from the Lyman-$\alpha$ BAO ($z\sim 2.3$) it may be reasonable to argue that the main tensions amongst models come from these high-redshift data, or perhaps it exists the possibility that systematic errors are present in this dataset.
-This may be an indication that the dynamical DE behavior, referring to the cross of the PDL for the EoS and the null energy density at early times, is merely due to noisy data, although this will be confirmed until significant amount of information is obtained in this redshift region.
-Nevertheless, something that should bear in mind is that certain characteristics pointing out to dynamics are still present even when removing the noisiest PCs.
-These characteristics, in the energy density, are the oscillatory nature at low redshift and the transition to a null or negative energy density in $z\approx1.5$; with the EoS the preserved features include the oscillatory behavior, the bump in $z\approx 1.3$, a preference for values below $w_{\tt DE}=-1$ at $z=0$, and the crossing of the phantom divide line.
+Since the only information here is coming from the Lyman-$\alpha$ BAO ($z\sim 2.3$) it may be reasonable to argue that the main tensions amongst models come from these high-redshift data (as has been also suggested in \cite{Planck:2018vyg, Evslin:2016gre, Cuceu:2019for}), or perhaps it exists the possibility that large systematic errors are present in this dataset.
+This may be an indication that the dynamical DE behavior, referring to the crossing of the PDL for the EoS and the null energy density at early times, is merely due to noisy data, although this will be confirmed until a significant amount of information is obtained in this redshift region. \luis{This also has an effect in the Bayesian Evidence.
+As the parameters beyond $z=1.5$ are the least constrained they contribute little to nothing to the final evidence of the reconstruction and thus means that we have to be very careful when utilizing the Bayes' Factor to directly perform model selection.
+Added to this is the fact that the Evidence is pretty susceptible to the prior range.
+Such problems are common when performing reconstructions, but a possible solution has been proposed in \cite{Keeley:2021dmx}, although it is still a work in progress.}

+Nevertheless, something that should be borne in mind is that certain characteristics pointing out to dynamics are still present even when removing the noisiest PCs.
+These characteristics, in the energy density, are the oscillatory nature at low redshift and the transition to a null or negative energy density in $z\approx1.5$; with the EoS the preserved features include the oscillatory behavior, the bump in $z\approx 1.3$, a preference for values below $w_{\tt DE}=-1$ at $z=0$, and the crossing of the phantom divide line in late times.